 - Programming focused on seniors suffering from MCI and/or physical impairments who are seeking to extend and enjoy a quality of life as long as possible.

-While, SMARTfit offers specific turnkey programming for each of these populations, the company is also focusing on providing direction to facilities on how to support their staff with the implementation of programming that sustains.
-This means, it must be easy to implement, easy to customize, and easy to assess clients entering the program as well as assess their progress.
+While SMARTfit offers specific turnkey programming for each of these populations, the company is also focusing on providing direction to facilities on how to support their staff with the implementation of programming that sustains.
+This means it must be easy to implement, easy to customize, and easy to assess clients entering the program as well as assess their progress.

-By partnering with 3rd party providers of cognitive assessment tests, SMARTfit is helping facilities to identify the specific SMARTfit exercises suitable for training each of the primary cognitive domains based on tests results.
+By partnering with 3rd party providers of cognitive assessment tests, SMARTfit is helping facilities to identify the specific SMARTfit exercises suitable for training each of the primary cognitive domains based on test results.
 So far, they are finding compatibility with both the Cambridge, and Cognivue tests which both make it easy to categorize test results into five primary domains: Memory, Attention, Processing Speed, Executive Function and Language.

 Once this is accomplished, SMARTfit trainers can quickly choose a program that matches one or multiple domains.

-SMARTfit utilizes a combination of dual tasking and gamification to not only accelerate results but to also make workout sessions fun, social, engaging and motivating.
+SMARTfit utilizes a combination of dual-tasking and gamification to not only accelerate results but to also make workout sessions fun, social, engaging and motivating.
 Many patients forget they are even doing therapy/exercise and look forward to connecting with their friends.
 Classes are filled with the sounds of whoops, hand slapping and laughter where women fair well at challenging their male participants.